ncbi-nlp/MedCalc-Bench/README.md

 To download the CSV for the MedCalc-Bench evaluation dataset, either download the file, dataset/test_data.csv, from in this repository.
 You can also download the test set split from HuggingFace at https://huggingface.co/datasets/ncbi/MedCalc-Bench.

-In addition to the 1047 evaluation instances, we also provide a training dataset of 10,055 instances which can be used for fine-tuning open-source LLMs.
+In addition to the 1047 evaluation instances, we also provide a training dataset of 10,055 instances which can be used for fine-tuning open-source LLMs (see Section C of the Appendix).

 Each Instance in the dataset contains the following information: